vhaudiquet/ubuntu-project-docs/docs/contributors/advanced/review-a-merge-proposal.md

   - [ ] update-maintainer has been run

 * Package Merge - old delta:
-  - [ ] Dropped changes are ok to be dropped
+  - [ ] Dropped changes are OK to be dropped
   - [ ] Nothing else to drop
   - [ ] Old delta was forwarded to upstream/Debian or marked as Ubuntu-only

 * New delta in debian/*:
-  - [ ] new changes in debian/* are OK
+  - [ ] New changes in debian/* are OK
   - [ ] New delta was forwarded to Debian or marked as Ubuntu-only

 * New patches:
   - [ ] No new patches added
   - [ ] Patches match those proposed/committed upstream
-  - [ ] Patches correctly included in Debian/patches/series
+  - [ ] Patches correctly included in debian/patches/series
   - [ ] Patches have correct DEP-3 metadata
   - [ ] Patches follow our style choices
   - [ ] New code not from upstream was forwarded or marked as Ubuntu-only